iza-institute-of-labor-economics/gettsim/docs/how-to-maintain.rst

 How To Backport
 ---------------

-Backporting is the process of applying a change in future versions of GETTSIM to older versions
+Backporting is the process of applying a change to future versions of GETTSIM to older versions.

 Scope
 ^^^^^

-As backports can introduce new regressions the scope is limited to critical bug fixes and documentation changes.
+As backports can introduce new regressions, the scope is limited to critical bug fixes and documentation changes.
 Performance enhancements and new features are not backported.

 Procedure